Efficient Gradient-Enhanced Bayesian Optimizer with Comparisons to Conjugate-Gradient and Quasi-Newton Optimizers for Unconstrained Local Optimization: Comparing Bayesian, quasi-Newton, and conjugate-gradient optimizers with noise-free gradients

-The Bayesian optimizer with its default settings given in Algorithm~\ref{Alg_BoDefault} and the other algorithms it references is compared to the unconstrained quasi-Newton optimizers MATLAB fminunc BFGS, SciPy SLSQP, and SciPy trust-constr.
+The Bayesian optimizer with its default settings given in Algorithm~\ref{Alg_BoDefault} and the other algorithms it references is compared to the unconstrained optimizers MATLAB fminunc BFGS, SciPy, BFGS, and SciPy CG.
 The options ``StepTolerance'' and ``OptimalityTolerance'' for the MATLAB fminunc optimizer are reduced from their default values of $10^{-5}$ to $10^{-16}$ to ensure that the optimizer converged as deeply as possible.
-Similarly, for the SciPy trust-constr optimizer the tolerances ``xtol'' and ``gtol'' were reduced from their default values of $10^{-8}$ to $10^{-16}$.
-For the SciPy SLSQP optimizer the tolerance is called ``ftol'', which was also set to $10^{-16}$.
-No other parameters are changed for the quasi-Newton optimizers.
+Similarly, for the SciPy, BFGS and CG optimizers the tolerance ``gtol'' for the gradient norm is set to $10^{-16}$.
+No other parameters are changed for the MATLAB and SciPy optimizers.
 The test cases are once again the quadratic, bowl, and $a=100$ Rosenbrock functions from \Sec{Sec_LocalOptz_TestCases}.

 The comparison of the optimizers for the minimization of these functions can be seen in \Fig{Fig_Baye_qN_NoiseFree} for $n_d = 20$.
 In \Figs{Fig_Baye_qN_NoiseFree_Obj_Quad_d20}{Fig_Baye_qN_NoiseFree_Opt_Quad_d20} the minimization results for the quadratic test case are shown.
 As mentioned at the start of \Sec{Sec_LocalOptz_Studies} when the quadratic test case was introduced, quasi-Newton optimizers are well suited to minimize this test case since they approximate the objective function with a quadratic function of their own.
-Nonetheless, the Bayesian optimizer proves to be competitive with the SciPy and MATLAB optimizers for the quadratic test case.
+Nonetheless, the Bayesian optimizer proves to be competitive with the quasi-Newton optimizers from SciPy and MATLAB for the quadratic test case.
 It is only once these quasi-Newton optimizers are near the minimum that they overtake the Bayesian optimizer.
+The SciPy CG optimizer is the slowest of the optimizers to converge for all three test cases.

 For the bowl function, the SciPy and MATLAB optimizers initially make quicker progress in minimizing the objective than the Bayesian optimizer.
 However, the Bayesian and quasi-Newton optimizers achieve roughly the same minimum optimality in approximately the same number of iterations.
 Finally, for the Rosenbrock function, the Bayesian optimizer achieves the same final optimality as the quasi-Newton optimizers and does so in significantly fewer iterations.